Tunisia Country Commercial Guide

 The Tunisian dinar is convertible for current-account transactions.
 Companies or individuals engaging in foreign trade can apply to the CBT for a convertible currency account.
 Foreign investors may freely repatriate profits and proceeds from the sale of equity, but other transfers may be subject to Central Bank authorization, and delays may occur in repatriation.
 Most trade-related transactions are conducted through letters of credit or bank transfers without difficulty.

 Royalty payments must be approved by relevant government ministries in consultation with the CBT on a case-by-case basis.
-Royalty rates reflect the estimated value of the involved technology and the duration of the particular contract.
+Royalty rates reflect the estimated value of the technology involved and the duration of the particular contract.

 U.S. Banks and Local Correspondent Banks

 Most Tunisian banks maintain a correspondent banking relationship with one or more U.S. banks.
-Several of them also work with Western Union and Moneygram for the transfer of funds into and out of Tunisia.
+Several of them also work with Western Union and Moneygram for the transfer of funds into and out of Tunisia

 The Export-Import Bank of the United States (EXIM) offers trade financing solutions and support to U.S. businesses exporting goods and services to Tunisia.
-For more details, please visit https://www.exim.gov/.

 ×